Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="prompt-time"></a>
 ### promptTime

 The `promptTime()` function opens a time picker.
-The selected time is returned, or `null` if the picker is cancelled.
-As the first parameter, you may pass the time format that should be used for the return value (defaults to HH:mm), and as a second parameter you may pass the preselected time (in HH:mm format).
-As an optional third parameter you can pass a title for the picker dialog.
+The selected time is returned, or `null` if the picker is canceled.
+As the first argument, you may pass the time format that should be used for the return value (defaults to HH:mm), and as a second argument you may pass the preselected time (in HH:mm format).
+As an optional third argument you can pass a title for the picker dialog.

 ```js
 const myTime = promptTime();